Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 New client acquisition:

-Planned: 3 new clients monthly at $5K = $15K
+Planned: 3 new clients monthly at $5K, for a total of $15K.

 Gap: Sales pipeline dried up completely by September

-Column 3: Root Cause Identification
+Column 3: Root cause identification

-Break 1: Launch underperformed (planned $35K, got $23K = -$12K)
+Break 1: Launch underperformed (planned $35K, got $23K, a -$12K gap).

 Why?
 Launched to the cold list, no pre-launch nurture